Lightning Talks

 3. How do international students and faculty describe the role of PAT as a relational space for mediating cross-cultural difference, academic integration, and fostering belonging?

-The proposed study argues that PAT practice goes beyond academic support to foster intercultural competence, aiding institutions in developing inclusive cultural sensitivity practices.
+Findings: The study findings highlighted the key but understudied role of PATs in international faculty and student relationship-building.
+It reveals that PATs can influence student integration by acting as informal mentors, utilising responsive strategies such as active listening, empathy, and awareness of backgrounds to guide students.
+The study concluded that PAT practice goes beyond academic support to foster intercultural competence, aiding institutions in developing inclusive cultural sensitivity practices.
 Its novelty lies in supporting UKAT's aim to use PAT as a strategic tool for bridging cultural gaps and promoting equity in diverse UK higher education, enhancing student engagement.

 Learning Outcomes